Horseshoe Casino opens in Downtown Cleveland

 Posted in: Entertainment, Lifestyle, On Location, Travel, Vices

-Tags: blackjack, Caesars casino Cleveland, Caesars casinos, casino buffet, casinos, casinos on Facebook, Casinos on Twitter, Cleveland casino, Cleveland nightlife, craps, Dan Gilbert, Diamond Club, Higbee’s Department Store, Horseshoe Casino, Horseshoe Casino Cleveland, Ohio gambling, poker, poker room, poker room Cleveland, Seven Stars, slot machines, Tower City
+Tags: blackjack, Caesars casino Cleveland, Caesars casinos, casino buffet, casinos, casinos on Facebook, Casinos on Twitter, Cleveland casino, Cleveland nightlife, craps, Dan Gilbert, Diamond Club, Higbee’s Department Store, Horseshoe Casino, Horseshoe Casino Cleveland, poker, Seven Stars, slot machines, Tower City

 Bet the House!